saumyadudeja/dashboardApp/README.md

 # dashboardApp

-### made with Djano and Datawrapper api to visualise charts and graphs
+### made with Django and Datawrapper api to visualise charts and graphs